CHLOE'S CREATIVE CAVE

 Project C3Cave is providing art-related workshops and meetups for the community.
 Artists will grow professionally whilst engaging with C3Cave to teach their skills in their creative arts to others.
 C3 Cave is a Belfast community project (social enterprise) that targets artistic skill and personal/ social and professional development.
 The workshops provided through the cave are ran by community for community and will use different forms of art to motivate individuals to reach the best version of themselves, grow confidence, decision-making skills, teamwork skills, communication skills, emotional development, awareness of self and others, positive sense of self, and social skills and professional development.

 The creative environment makes development a natural process where people can just dive into being creative and exploring their sense of self in a safe and inclusive environment where everyone is welcome no matter their background or status.
-C3 cave works in small groups but can facilitate 1-1’s for those individuals not yet ready to be involved in group environments.
-C3Cave also has a whats app group where members can freely arrange to meetup and be in community when it is needed (go to contact)
+C3Cave works in small groups but can facilitate 1-1’s for those individuals not yet ready to be involved in group environments.
+C3Cave also has a whatsapp group where members can freely arrange to meetup and be in community when it is needed (Go to Cave Diary)

 PROJECT NARNIA